 These datasets include the National Park boundary, parish boundaries, conservation areas and recent tranquillity mapping undertaken by the NFNPA.

 These datasets include scheduled monuments and listed buildings made available by Historic England.
-It also includes National Mapping Programme work undertaken by the NFNPA as part of a national Historic England project.
+It also includes National Mapping Programme work undertaken by the NFNPA as part of a national Historic England project in 2009.
 National Mapping uses old maps and aerial images to locate and record potential archaeology.
-This work was undertaken for the NFNPA and HE by Cornwall County Council Heritage Team.
-The NFNPA archaeology team and volunteers are continuing to build on this dataset, by visiting and verifying all of the identified sites.
+This work was undertaken for the NFNPA and HE by Cornwall County Council Heritage Team as a desk based exercise.
+The NFNPA archaeology team and volunteers are using this as a base layer from which to build on and amend, by visiting and verifying all of the identified sites.
 New Forest National Mapping is a huge dataset so it has been broken down into small chronological chunks to help with research.
+Please note that this dataset is not being updated, but the results of survey will be made available through the Hampshire Historic Environment Record layer which we have also now added to the layers.